Background Of Kulbhushan Jadhav

 A trial had commenced before a Field General Court Marshal in Pakistan on the 21st of September, 2016.
-Mr. Jadhav was tried under Section 59 of the Pakistan Army Act of 1952 and Section 3 of the Official Secrets Act of 1923.
+Mr Jadhav was tried under Section 59 of the Pakistan Army Act of 1952 and Section 3 of the Official Secrets Act of 1923.
 The former deals with Civil Offences and punishment regarding the same.
-It was all that was needed to sound the death bells for Mr. Jadav's case.
-The latter deals with offenses and penalties related to espionage.
+It was all that was needed to sound the death bells for Mr Jadav’s case.
+The latter deals with offences and penalties related to espionage.

-It is also to be noted that he was provided with a law qualified field officer for the purpose of his defense.
-This was followed by a letter sent to the High Commissioner of India in Islamabad seeking assistance in providing evidence and material for the criminal investigation against Mr. Jadav.
-The trial ended, and on the 10th of April, 2017, Mr. Jadav had been sentenced to death as announced by Pakistani authorities.
+It is also to be noted that he was provided with a lawyer qualified field officer for the purpose of his defence.
+This was followed by a letter sent to the High Commissioner of India in Islamabad seeking assistance in providing evidence and material for the criminal investigation against Mr Jadav.
+The trial ended, and on the 10th of April, 2017, Mr Jadav had been sentenced to death as announced by Pakistani authorities.

 India steps up at the International Court of Justice

 India, after Jadav’s sentencing, followed up with an application regarding this case and violation of human rights by Pakistan to the International Court of Justice, the Hague, Nederlands.
 The Court had accepted the application due to both India and Pakistan being signatories to the Vienna Convention.
 The Court found that it had jurisdiction to view the case upon Article 1 of the same convention which states that it applies to treaties between States.
 Pakistan had objected to the application with three objections, namely: abuse of power, abuse of rights, and unlawful conduct by India.